mike632t/x11-calc/README.md

 ### Known Issues

-On  models with continuous memory the state of all the registers  is  saved when the simulation is powered off.
+Unable to select radians on HP-29C.

+Keyboard shortcuts only work on Linux.

 On  UNIX/Linux a 24&#8209;bit colour display is required, while on VMS  the simulator requires a black and white display.

-Keyboard shortcuts only work on Linux.

 On a Raspberry Pi the display is not updated properly if either FKMS or KMS graphics overlays are enabled.
 The following entries in '/boot/config.txt'